 Laminating cards should not be expensive.
 I got this Fellows laminating machine as a gift five years ago and until now it never fails me.
-My three part cards and nomenclatures are mostly from Montessori Printshop.
+My three-part cards and nomenclature are mostly from Montessori Printshop.
 They always have free and sale items.
 Additionally, they use the card size that fits with my storage system.

-I been using Fiskars for cutting three part cards and nomenclatures for many years now.
+I been using Fiskars for cutting three-part cards and nomenclature for many years now.
 For my blade, I choose the one with Titanium blade coating.
 The difference from the regular one is the efficiency and sharpness of the blade.
 This can be reuse many times before it gets dull.
 This is a two pieces per pack.
 It saves you from buying more often of the regular blade.

 3. Use shelving system that fits your criteria and budget.